School Science Lessons

 Rollinia, (Annona mucosa), biriba, wild sugar-apple, Amazon basin tree, medium tree, fast growing, fruit, large, yellow with brown protuberances, white sweet pulp, used fresh, from seeds, Amazon basin, Annonaceae

-See diagram: Annona mucosa, Daleys Fruit Trees
+See diagram: (Annona mucosa), Daleys Fruit Trees.

-Dried herb sold as leaf powder
+Dried herb sold as Graviola leaf powder.

-See diagram: Annona muricata
+See diagram: Okra.

 Cawesh, (Annona poshte), slow growing, up to 20 m, creamy flesh fruit, very tough skin, Central America, Annonaceae

-large fruit are almost smooth, seed kernels very toxic, used fresh, all parts used for insecticides | Annonaine, C17H15NO2 | herbal medicine from leaves and bark, propagation from seeds, Tropical America, Annonaceae
+Bullock's heart, (Annona reticulata), custard apple, small tree, deciduous, fast growing, sap from cut branches injures eyes, large fruit are almost smooth, seed kernels very toxic, used fresh, all parts used for insecticides | Annonaine, C17H15NO2 | folk medicine from leaves and bark, propagation from seeds, Tropical America, Annonaceae

-See diagram: Annona reticulata
+See diagram: (Annona reticulata)

-Custard apple, The Australian custard apple is a hybrid of the sugar apple (Annona squamosa) and the cherimoya (Annona cherimoia), Annonaceae
+Custard apple, The Australian custard apple is a hybrid of the Sugar apple (Annona squamosa), and the Cherimoya (Annona cherimoia), Annonaceae

 Custard Apple, Custard Apples, Australia